OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/notification-hubs/notification-hubs-android-push-notification-google-gcm-get-started.md

                 }
             }
         }
-7. İçinde `MainActivity.java`, yöntem toohello aşağıdaki hello eklemek `MainActivity` sınıfı toocreate bir SaS kimlik doğrulama belirteci.
+7. Bir SaS kimlik doğrulaması belirteci oluşturmak için `MainActivity.java` öğesinde aşağıdaki yöntemi `MainActivity` sınıfına ekleyin.

         /**
          * Example code from http://msdn.microsoft.com/library/azure/dn495627.aspx to
-         * construct a SaS token from hello access key tooauthenticate a request.
+         * construct a SaS token from the access key to authenticate a request.
          *
-         * @param uri hello unencoded resource URI string for this operation. hello resource
+         * @param uri The unencoded resource URI string for this operation.
+The resource
-         *            URI is hello full URI of hello Service Bus resource toowhich access is
+         *            URI is the full URI of the Service Bus resource to which access is
          *            claimed.
 For example,
          *            "http://<namespace>.servicebus.windows.net/<hubName>"
          */